Eli Beer: Biography

-At the age of 17 Beer realized that a more flexible system had to be established to improve emergency response times.
-He was familiar with the Hatzalah model established in the United States and began to organize a similar model by launching a volunteer unit in his Jerusalem neighborhood.
-This unit purchased their own communication gear, medical equipment and supplies and was funded by the community.
-The organization re-imagined emergency medical first response by training EMT volunteers to respond to local medical emergencies ahead of ambulances and arrive in less than three minutes in order to provide first aid medical treatment and keep patients alive until ambulances could arrive.

-Hatzalah Israel and United Hatzalah of Israel
+Beer was seriously ill with Covid-19 and was twice placed in a coma.

+Organizational career

+Hatzalah Jerusalem

 Beer began to work with Hatzalah Jerusalem in 1992.
-With him as fundraiser and operational coordinator the organization grew and changed its name to Hatzalah Israel reflecting its nationwide scope.
+With him as fundraiser and operational coordinator the organization grew and changed its name to Hatzalah Israel, reflecting its nationwide scope.
 Hatzalah Israel acted as an umbrella organization, incorporating many Hatzalah chapters that had been established throughout the country.

-In 2002, following a terror attack in the Beit Yisroel neighborhood of Jerusalem where first response was slowed by the narrow roadways and congestion created by the panic in the neighborhood, a volunteer from the organization came up with the idea of having first responders arrive with a full complement of medical equipment on motorcycles in order to cut through traffic and arrive at the scenes of medical emergencies even faster.
+In 2002, following a terror attack in the Beit Yisroel neighborhood of Jerusalem where first response was slowed by the narrow roadways and congestion created by the panic in the neighborhood, a volunteer from the organization came up with the idea of having first responders arrive with a full complement of medical equipment on motorcycles in order to cut through traffic and arrive at the scenes of medical emergencies faster.
 This gave birth to the 'ambucycle' a term coined by the organization to fit the newly created ambulance-motorcycle.
 Inside each of these vehicles is a full complement of medical equipment carried by a regular ambulance with the exception of a backboard, stair-chair, and bed.

+United Hatzalah

-Following the Second Lebanon War in 2006 Beer unified numerous smaller Hatzalah organizations from around the country and changed the name of the organization to United Hatzalah to represent the newly unified organization divided into branches and the partnership of Jewish, Muslim, Druze and Christian volunteers from all religious spectrums working together in order to save lives.
+Following the Second Lebanon War in 2006, Beer unified numerous smaller Hatzalah organizations from around the country and changed the name of the organization to United Hatzalah to represent the newly unified organization divided into branches and the partnership of Jewish, Muslim, Druze, and Christian volunteers from all religious spectrums working together in order to save lives.

 United Hatzalah established its reputation as an EMS organization by being at the forefront of medical innovation.
-It was the first EMS to introduce the Ambucycle, a motorcycle equipped with all the medical equipment of an ambulance aside from a stretcher, which allowed its volunteer first responders to reach the patient on average of 3 minutes across Israel, 8 to 15 minutes ahead of the first ambulance.
+It was the first EMS to introduce the Ambucycle, which allowed its volunteer first responders to reach the patient on average of 3 minutes across Israel, 8 to 15 minutes ahead of the first ambulance.
 In 2008, United Hatzalah launched Israel's first GPS-based dispatch system, which was able to locate and dispatch the five closest EMS responders within 3 seconds of the emergency.

-In nearly 30 years since Eli began the organization, it has grown to include more than 6,000 volunteer medical first responders including EMTs, paramedics, and doctors, who responded to more than 540,000 medical emergencies in 2020.
+The organization has grown to include more than 8,000 volunteer medical first responders including EMTs, paramedics, and doctors, who responded to more than 700,000 medical emergencies in 2024.
 All services are provided free of charge to all people regardless of race, nationality, or religion.